Lewis C. Merletti: Career with the United States Secret Service

 Throughout his tenure with the agency he served for Presidents Gerald Ford, Jimmy Carter, Ronald Reagan, George H. W. Bush, and Bill Clinton.
 He also held the position of Special Agent in Charge of Presidential protection during the Clinton Administration, which made him responsible for the physical security of the President and First Family.
 He was also in charge of supervising security arrangements for Presidential visits to dangerous high security environments including Israel, Syria, Kuwait, and Saudi Arabia during Operation Desert Shield.

 In 1997, Lew worked with Richard A. Clarke of the National Security Council to amend Presidential Decision Directive number 39 (PDD-39) to elevate the Secret Service to the lead federal agency for the operational planning for events declared to be National Special Security Event(NSSE).
 President Clinton formalized this directive in May 1998 as PPD-62.

 Following his time in the Secret Service, he has remained connected to the military and Secret Service.
 In October 2017 and again in September 2018, Merletti gave presentations in North Carolina, at Fort Bragg's JFK Center for the Special Warfare Non-commissioned Officers Academy highlighting his Special Forces training and experiences, and how he applied that training and experience to the United States Secret Service.
 Other co-presenters for the event included retired Special Forces legends Billy Waugh and Felix Rodriguez.

 Merletti, along with Waugh, is currently a regular guest lecturer for various Special Forces basic and advanced courses.
 Both are highlighted in best selling author Annie Jacobsen's book Surprise, Kill, Vanish: The Secret History of CIA Paramilitary Armies, Operators, and Assassins In March 2019, Merletti was the Keynote Speaker for the United States Secret Service's Counter Assault Team graduating class.

 The 2020 Book: "They Were Soldiers" by Joseph L. Galloway and Marvin Wolf describes the contribution that Merletti made as an officeholder following his initial service as a Vietnam veteran who returned home from the "lost war".

+On April 8, 2025, Merletti delivered the eulogy at the Washington National Cathedral in Washington, DC, for Clint Hill, the Secret Service agent who shielded Jackie and President John F. Kennedy from further gunfire in Dallas.